This degree course is accredited by University College Birmingham.

 - Up to 4 years full-time

-If you are working in the healthcare setting as a support worker and want to qualify as a physiotherapist, and pursue a rewarding and diverse career, this apprenticeship is perfect for you.
+If you are working in the healthcare setting as a physiotherapy or rehabilitation assistant and want to qualify as a physiotherapist, and pursue a rewarding and diverse career, this apprenticeship is perfect for you.

 With this physiotherapy degree apprenticeship, you will receive the advanced training you need to kick-start your career in this rewarding, science-led field.